apace100/origins-docs/docs/types/data_types/damage_source.md

 An [Object](object.md) used to specify how to deal damage to an entity.

 !!! danger

-    The concept of damage sources is deprecated.
+	This data type has been <span style="color:darkred"><b>deprecated</b></span> since Minecraft 1.19.4 in favor of using damage types and damage type tags.
 Associated fields may be removed in a future version.
-Any power or action requiring you to specify a damage source, will now have a way to specify a damage type instead (usually a field called `damage_type`) which should be used instead.
-[More information here](https://gist.github.com/apace100/bfbf82a8f9d6bd2db13e4feaf653a6b0).
+[See here for a more detailed information](https://gist.github.com/apace100/bfbf82a8f9d6bd2db13e4feaf653a6b0)

+	See [Minecraft Wiki: Damage type](https://minecraft.wiki/w/Damage_type) and [Minecraft Wiki: Tags (Damage types)](https://minecraft.wiki/w/Tag#Damage_types) for more information about vanilla damage types and damage type tags.

 ### Fields